 - The committee may allocate the award to more than one recipient.

 - The committee may re-open the call upon first review of applications and set an extended submission date.

-- The award is limited to Indigenous learners and to students who have successfully completed one course within the Certificate in Indigenous Language Revitalization (CILR) with the Division of Continuing Studies.
+- The award is limited to Indigenous learners and to students who have successfully completed one course within the CILR program at the Division of Continuing Studies.

-The University of Victoria has provided educational programs in the area of Indigenous language revitalization dating back to the 1970s, and this has become an area of excellence in in research and teaching for the university.
-Beginning in 2005, the Certificate in Indigenous Language Revitalization (CILR) program was developed by the Department of Linguistics, the Division of Continuing Studies, and the En'owkin Centre.
-Since then, the CILR program has worked with Indigenous communities and organizations to develop the knowledge and skills required support to language revitalization.
-The goal of the Certificate Program is to develop understanding of the complex dynamics of language loss, maintenance, and recovery while also providing practical strategies for work in Indigenous communities to reclaim and revitalize threatened languages.
+The University of Victoria has provided educational programs in the area of Indigenous language revitalization dating back to the 1970s, and this has become an area of excellence in research and teaching for the university.
+Beginning in 2005, the CILR program was developed by the Department of Linguistics, the Division of Continuing Studies, and the En'owkin Centre.
+Since then, the program has worked with Indigenous communities and organizations to develop the knowledge and skills required to support language revitalization.
+The goal of the certificate program is to develop understanding of the complex dynamics of language loss, maintenance and recovery, while also providing practical strategies for work in Indigenous communities to reclaim and revitalize threatened languages.
 Learners engage in dynamic learning experiences, and this award will assist in keeping education accessible to Indigenous learners.

 For more information, please contact: